Appracatappra/ODRManager/README.md

         // Set any `ODRManager` global style defaults here before any `Views` are drawn.
         // Set style defaults
         OnDemandResources.fontColor = .white

+        // Make the `NSBundleResourceRequest` against the App Bundle and not the Package.
+		 OnDemandResources.onRequestResourceFromBundle = {tags in
+			return NSBundleResourceRequest(tags: tags)
+		 }

         return true
     }